cosinusoidally/mquickjs/README.md

 visible when iterating thru 16 bit code units in Javascript.
 Hence full compatibility with Javascript and UTF-8 is maintained.

-C Function can be stored as a single value to reduce the overhead.
+C Functions can be stored as a single value to reduce the overhead.
 In this case, no additional properties can be added.
 Most standard library functions are stored this way.